What Do Solar Power Plants Do?

 In 2009, articles started to come out with a new plausible solution to using solar power at night.
-Scientists found that because salt has a high melting temperature, it was perfect for storing heat.
+Scientists found that because salt has a high melting temperature, it's perfect for storing heat.

 The Crescent Dunes Solar Energy Project in Nevada uses molten salt heated by the sun during the day.
-This super heated salt is then used to power a turbine at night or when weather is not conducive to solar power.
+This superheated salt then powers a turbine at night or when the weather is not conducive to solar power.

-This idea is wonderful and is proving to be a much cheaper option than the lithium ion batteries that are being used to store solar power.
-The problem is that this process requires a lot of space and the technology hasn’t been converted to a usable format for homeowners.
-Only time will tell if there is relevant progress to be made here.
+This idea has proven a much cheaper option than lithium-ion batteries for storing solar power.
+This process, however, requires a lot of space, and the technology hasn’t converted to a usable format for homeowners.
+Only time will tell where this technology will go.

 Financial Considerations: How the Way Your Solar Panels Work Impacts the Rate of Return

-When it comes to making large additions to your home all financial aspects need to be considered.
-Getting solar to replace your current power provider for the next 25 plus years is a large addition.
+When it comes to making large additions to your home all financial aspects need consideration.
+Replacing your current power provider for the next 25-plus years is a large addition.

-People need to know what to expect so that they know when they have a good deal.
+People need to know what to expect so that they can recognize when they have a good deal.
 Using a solar savings calculator will help you get started.
 Here are a couple of other things to keep in mind while considering finances.

 The National Renewable Energy Laboratory did a study on the relationship between installer pricing and firm size in April of 2017.
-It was found that large firms are more likely to aline prices with their brand’s reputation.
-A smaller firm on the other hand is more likely to cite fair prices for the customer.
+They found that large firms often align prices with their brand’s reputation.
+A smaller firm, on the other hand, will likely cite fair prices for the customer.

-This equates to large installers being about $2,000 to $5,000 more expensive than a smaller one.
-This being said this doesn’t mean you should completely write them off as an option.
-Just make sure you are looking at all the aspects of the product you are purchasing before deciding to go with the name brand that everyone knows and uses.
+Large installers typically charge about $2,000 to $5,000 more than a smaller one.
+This doesn’t mean you should completely write them off as an option.
+Just make sure you look at all the aspects of the product before deciding to go with a big name brand solar installer.

 Warranties vary depending on the manufacture of the product.
-There are a couple of different types of warranties that typically come with a solar installation.
+A couple of different types of warranties typically come with a solar installation.

-The service of an installation is normally has a warranty of 10 years.
-This warranty covers certain materials that are damaged within the first 10 years of use.
+A solar installation normally has a 10-year materials warranty.
+This warranty covers certain materials damaged within the first 10 years of use.

 Production warranties typically last for about 25 years.
 These warranties guarantee a certain percentage of product production.
-Most guarantee that your panels will still produce between 80% to 90% of their original capacity in the first 25 years of use.
+Most guarantee solar panels will still produce between 80 percent to 90 percent of their original capacity in the first 25 years of use.

-Making sure that your manufacturer has good warranties will ensure that your investment will last in the long run.
-Go Solar group uses Axitec panels these panels have a 12 year manufacturer warranty and a 25 year production warranty of 85%.
+Making sure that the manufacturer has good warranties will ensure the investment will last in the long run.
+Go Solar Group uses Axitec panels these panels have a 15-year product warranty and a 25-year production warranty of 85 percent.